ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/getting_started_guide/FASTdeskGettingStartedGuideWindows.md

 # Step 3 - Launching a desktop from the Portal

-Once you have logged into FASTdesk, you will be presented with the Applications and hosted Desktops that have been allocated to you (Refer to **_Image 8_**).
+Once you have logged into FASTdesk, you will be presented with the Applications and hosted Desktops that have been allocated to you (Refer to **image 8**).

 ![Image 8 FASTdesk Logged in Landing Page](files/HomeScreen.PNG "Image 8: FASTdesk Logged in Landing Page")

 You can navigate between Desktops and Apps via the icons found at the top of the screen.
 The icons found at the top of the screen also gives you the ability to search as well as open settings.
-Simply click Desktops to navigate to this category (Refer to **_image 9_**).
+Simply click Desktops to navigate to this category (Refer to **image 9**).

 ![Image 9 FASTdesk Desktops Page](files/storefront.png "Image 9: FASTdesk Desktops Page")

 Once in the desktops categories, you can open the desktop that has been allocated to you by just clicking the monitor of the desktop or by clicking the downward arrow which will give you three options of "Open", "Add To Favorites" and "Restart".
 You can also choose to "Add To Favourites", which pins your desktop to the Favourites category.
-From here you can also click "open" (Refer to **_image 9_**).
+From here you can also click "open" (Refer to **image 9**).

 When either the monitor or open button has been clicked, you will get a pop up that asks "Open Citrix Workspace Launcher?"
-(Refer to **_Image 10_**).
+(Refer to **image 10**).
 Next, allow it to open the Launcher.

 ![Image 10 Open Citrix Workspace Launcher?](files/Openlauncher.png "Image 10: Open Citrix Workspace Launcher?")